CAA is a letdown, but Bengali Hindus in Assam are unlikely to ditch BJP

 Sanju Das, a 30-year-old daily wager, piped in: “The Congress would have never built Ram Mandir.
 So, why shouldn’t we vote for the BJP?”

 According to Biswas, the teacher at Cachar college, there was resentment in the region over the recent delimitation exercise that reduced two Assembly seats in Barak Valley.
-But the Opposition is in no state to capitalise on it or the concerns over the CAA.
-“The BJP has successfully buried all the real issues of Barak Valley politics under masculine Hindutva and Islamophobia.”
+But the Opposition is in no state to capitalise on it or the latent concerns over the CAA.
+“The BJP has successfully buried all the real issues of Barak Valley politics under masculine Hindutva of Narendra Modi and Islamophobia.”

 All photographs by Rokibuz Zaman.